ericgong5/Toy-operating-system/README.md

 # comp310_A3

-CURRENTLY DOING 1.2.1 PART 3
+CURRENTLY DOING 1.2.2 part 3

 PC is the index of the line in the memory